espocrm/documentation/docs/development/how-to-start.md

 The build will be created in the `build` directory.

+!!! note

-Note: By default grunt installs composer dependencies.
+    By default grunt installs composer dependencies.
 You can skip it by running `grunt offline`.

 ### Branches